The Adventures of Pinocchio

 The Adventures of Pinocchio (/pɪˈnoʊkioʊ/ pin-OH-kee-oh; Le avventure di Pinocchio.
 Storia di un burattino [le avvenˈtuːre di piˈnɔkkjo ˈstɔːrja di um buratˈtiːno, - dj um -], i.e. "The Adventures of Pinocchio.
-Story of a Puppet"), commonly shortened to Pinocchio, is a children's fantasy novel by Italian author Carlo Collodi.
-It is about the mischievous adventures of an animated marionette named Pinocchio and his father, a poor woodcarver named Geppetto.
+Story of a Puppet"), commonly shortened to Pinocchio, is an 1883 children's fantasy novel by Italian author Carlo Collodi.
+It is about the mischievous adventures of an animated marionette named Pinocchio.
+He faces many perils and temptations, meets characters who teach him about life, and learns goodness before he achieves his heart's desire to become a real boy.

-It was originally published in a serial form as The Story of a Puppet (La storia di un burattino) in the Giornale per i bambini, one of the earliest Italian weekly magazines for children, starting from 7 July 1881.
-The story stopped after nearly 4 months and 8 episodes at Chapter 15, but by popular demand from readers, the episodes were resumed on 16 February 1882.
+The story was originally published in serial form as The Story of a Puppet (La storia di un burattino) in the Giornale per i bambini, one of the earliest Italian weekly magazines for children, starting from 7 July 1881.
+The story stopped after nearly 4 months and 8 episodes in Chapter 15, but by popular demand from readers, the episodes were resumed on 16 February 1882.
 In February 1883, the story was published in a single book.
-Since then, the spread of Pinocchio on the main markets for children's books of the time has been continuous and uninterrupted, and it was met with enthusiastic reviews worldwide.
+Since then, Pinocchio has been one of the most popular children's books and has been critically acclaimed.

-A universal icon and a metaphor of the human condition, the book is considered a canonical piece of children's literature and has had great impact on world culture.
+A universal icon and a metaphor for the human condition, the book is considered a canonical piece of children's literature and has had a great impact on world culture.
 Philosopher Benedetto Croce considered it one of the greatest works of Italian literature.
-Since its first publication, it has inspired hundreds of new editions, stage plays, merchandising, television series and films, such as Walt Disney's iconic animated version, and commonplace ideas such as a liar's long nose.
+Since its first publication, it has inspired many works of fiction, such as Walt Disney's animated version, and commonplace ideas such as a liar's long nose.